chanedwin/pydistinct/README.md

 # Pydistinct - Population Distinct Value Estimators

 This python package provides statistical estimators to predict a population's cardinality (number of distinct values) from a sample sequence of that population.
-It contains tools to estimate a population's cardinality from sample sequence or a stream of data following Peter Haas's paper on sampling based estimation of the number of distinct values of an attribute.
+It is useful if you want to quickly estimate the population cardinality when you only have a sample sequence or a stream of data.
+For example, if you want to quickly estimate the unique elements in a database or the number of twitter users tweeting about a topic, but you can only access a small sample of the entire dataset at a time.

 Specifically, given a sample sequence of _n_ values with only _d_ distinct values, predict the total number of distinct values _D_ that exists in the population _N_ (even if _N_ is unknown).

-Comparison of these estimators with [hyperloglog](https://pypi.org/project/hyperloglog/) - if you have the entire dataset and you want to compute its cardinality, use hyperloglog.
-If you only have a sample of the dataset but want to estimate the entire dataset's cardinality, these estimators would be more appropriate.

 Sample use cases :
-* estimating the number of unique elements in an infinite stream
+estimating the number of
+   * unique elements in an infinite stream
-  *  If you have an stream that draws from an unknown distribution with D distinct variables, and you sample 100 elements in the stream - use this sequence to estimate D
-* estimating the number of unique insects in a population from a field sample
+   * unique insects in a population from a field sample
-* estimating the number of unique words in a document given a sentence or a paragraph
+   * unique words in a document given a sentence or a paragraph
    * estimating the number of unique items in a database from a few sample rows

 Suggested Estimators (See Usage) :
 * bootstrap_estimator : More conservative technique, could also be useful as a lower bound.
 Useful if you want to avoid overpredicting